data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the solution to the system `AX = B` for each square matrix.
-Must be the same shape as `x2` (i.e., the array corresponding to `B`) and must have a data type determined by {ref}`type-promotion` rules.
+Must have the same shape as `x2` (i.e., the array corresponding to `B`) and must have a data type determined by {ref}`type-promotion` rules.

 (function-svd)=
 ### svd()